Leveraging Spreading Activation for Improved Document Retrieval in Knowledge-Graph-Based RAG Systems: Abstract

 \section{Abstract}

 Despite initial successes and a variety of architectures, retrieval-augmented generation (RAG) systems still struggle to reliably retrieve and connect the multi-step evidence required for complicated reasoning tasks.
 Most of the standard RAG frameworks regard all retrieved information as equally reliable, overlooking the varying credibility and interconnected nature of large textual corpora.
-GraphRAG approaches offer potential improvement to RAG systems by integrating knowledge graphs, which structure information into nodes and edges, capture entity relationships, and enable multi-step logical traversal.
-However, GraphRAG is not always an ideal solution as it depends on high-quality graph representations of the corpus, which requires either pre-existing knowledge graphs that are expensive to build and update, or automated graph construction pipelines that are often unreliable.
-Moreover, systems following this paradigm typically use large language models to guide graph traversal and evidence retrieval, leading to challenges similar to those encountered with standard RAG.
-In this paper, we propose a novel RAG framework that employs the spreading activation algorithm to retrieve information from a corpus of documents interconnected by automatically constructed knowledge graphs, thereby enhancing the performance of large language models on complex tasks such as multi-hop question answering.
-Experiments show that our method achieves better or comparable performance to iterative RAG methodologies, while also being easily integrable as a plug-and-play module with a wide range of RAG-based approaches.
-Combining our method with chain-of-thought iterative retrieval yields up to a 39\% absolute gain in answer correctness compared to naive RAG, achieving these results with small open-weight language models and highlighting its effectiveness in resource-constrained settings.
+GraphRAG approaches offer potential improvement to RAG systems by using knowledge graphs to capture entity relationships and enable multi-step reasoning, but their impact is often limited by the need for accurate graph representations (often costly to curate or unreliable to induce automatically), as well as by their continued dependence on large language models (LLMs) to navigate the graph and guide evidence selection.
+In this paper, we propose SA-RAG framework that uses a spreading activation algorithm to retrieve information from a corpus of documents connected by an automatically constructed heterogeneous knowledge graph.
+By operating on this heterogeneous structure, the method reduces reliance on semantic knowledge graphs that can be incomplete due to information loss during the graph construction process, while avoiding LLM-guided graph traversal.
+Experiments show that SA-RAG achieves better or comparable performance than several state-of-the-art methods and can be integrated as a modular component within different iterative pipelines.
+When combined with chain-of-thought iterative retrieval, it yields up to a 39\% absolute improvement in answer correctness over naive RAG, while achieving these results with small open-weight language models, supporting its use in settings with limited computational resources.